Juan Manuel Díaz

-Juan Manuel Díaz Martínez (born 28 October 1987) is a former Uruguayan footballer.
+Juan Manuel Díaz Martínez (born 28 October 1987) is an Uruguayan former footballer.

 Career

 Díaz was signed by Estudiantes de La Plata in January 2008.
 He made his debut 2–1 win over against Banfield on February 8, 2008.
-He scored his first Estudiantes goal against Rosario Central on April 25, 2008.
+He scored his first Estudiantes goal against Rosario Central on 25 April 2008.
 He was sent off against LDU Quito on April 29, 2008.

 During the 2008–09 season, Díaz was part of the Estudiantes squad that experienced finishing as runners up in Copa Sudamericana 2008 and then went on to win Copa Libertadores 2009.
 In January 2010, Club Atlético River Plate signed the Uruguayan wingback from Estudiantes.

 In July 2010, Nacional made public his interest on the left wingback.

-On 8 July 2016, Diaz signed a two-year contract with Superleague club AEK Athens for an undisclosed fee.
+On 8 July 2016, Diaz signed a two-year contract with Super League club AEK Athens for an undisclosed fee.
 He was released by mutual consent in March 2017.

 International career

-Díaz also capped for Uruguay U-20 at 2007 South American Youth Championship and 2007 FIFA U-20 World Cup.
+Díaz also capped for Uruguay U20 at 2007 South American Youth Championship and 2007 FIFA U-20 World Cup.